israman30/Recipe-Fetch/README.md

 Implemented support for opening links, as WebKit and SafariViewController still present limitations and inconsistencies within SwiftUI.

+Enhance the UI slightly for a better user experience.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.

 There is a warning `Error creating the CFMessagePort needed to communicate with PPT.` Occurs when Core Data performs a VACUUM operation to free up space in the SQLite database.
 This message is expected and does not indicate an issue.
 More details can be found here. [source](https://stackoverflow.com/questions/69002421/coredata-annotation-postsavemaintenance-incremental-vacuum-with-freelist-coun)